 The court reviewed the standard for granting a Rule 56 motion for summary judgment.
 Under this Federal Rule of Civil Procedure, the record, or the evidence before the court, cannot demonstrate a genuine dispute of fact.
 In other words, a rational trier of fact could not find for the non-moving party, here Mrs. Scott.

 In this case, the court found the application of the “Slayer Rule” premature because Mr. McMasters did not refer the court to Mrs. Scott’s conviction for murder.
 Nor does he contend that by being a mere suspect, as opposed to having been convicted, she is precluded from recovery.
 Instead, he contends that she is the only suspect in the homicide.
 The court reiterated the rule that a conviction triggers forfeiture.

 Mr. McMasters’ motion for summary judgment was denied without prejudice.
 This means that Mr. McMasters may bring another motion if, for example, he has additional factual evidence, such as proof of conviction.
 The court also noted that Mr. McMasters could show the court case law holding that an individual suspected, but not convicted, of murder is disqualified from receiving insurance benefits.

 This case demonstrates the importance of complying with insurance policy requirements, and more generally, avoiding disqualification from insurance proceeds.
-The life insurance lawyers at the Lavis Law Firm – Personal Injury & Accident Attorney provide guidance and representation to both insured individuals and policy beneficiaries.
+The life insurance lawyers in Louisiana at the Lavis Law Firm – Personal Injury & Accident Attorney provide guidance and representation to both insured individuals and policy beneficiaries.
 Contact us at 866.558.9151 or online.

 More Blog Posts: